annikaheckel/annikaheckel.github.io/index.md

 I am interested in combinatorics and probability and the intersection between the two, including random graphs and other random discrete structures.
 Much of my past research has been about the chromatic number of random graphs.

-Here is a [guest post](https://gilkalai.wordpress.com/2021/10/03/to-cheer-you-up-in-difficult-times-32-annika-heckels-guest-post-how-does-the-chromatic-number-of-a-random-graph-vary/) I wrote for Gil Kalai's blog on my recent work showing non-concentration of the chromatic number.
+Here is a [guest post](https://gilkalai.wordpress.com/2021/10/03/to-cheer-you-up-in-difficult-times-32-annika-heckels-guest-post-how-does-the-chromatic-number-of-a-random-graph-vary/) I wrote for Gil Kalai's blog on my recent work showing non-concentration of the chromatic number, also mentioned [here](https://gilkalai.wordpress.com/2019/06/28/another-sensation-annika-heckel-non-concentration-of-the-chromatic-number-of-a-random-graph/).

 ## Publications